King's commitment to accessibility

 King's University College is committed to achieving barrier free accessibility for persons with disabilities studying, visiting and working at King’s.
 As part of this commitment, there are a variety of services, groups and committees on campus devoted to promoting accessibility and to ensuring that individuals have equitable access to services, facilities, information, employment, building and premises.
 To help provide the best experience to all members of the campus community (students, staff, faculty and visitors), this website offers information on accessibility-related resources available at King’s.

-- Services for Students With Disabilities
+- Accessibility Services for Students

 - Accessibility for Ontarians with Disabilities Act